nathancmoore/data-structures/README.md

 Time Complexity.
 Shift and Append are of constant time, O(1) whereas any method which utilizes iteration throughout list is O(n) --> example search, display.

+Queue
+*********************
+We have implemented a Queue class utilizing a doubly linked list.

+Enqueue
+Adds a new element to the end of a list.
+The new item becomes the tail, the current tail becomes the next element.

+Dequeue
+Returns and removes the head of the list.
+The previous node now becomes the new head.

+Size
+Returns the size of the queue --> The starts from the first element in the queue and works its way backward.

+Peak
+Returns without removal the first element in the queue.

+Time Complexity.
+As before any insertion or deletion is O(1).
+Attempts to access the Queue are O(n).